 Strength in Numbers, Scope and Reach

-CLSA has over 750 members comprised of the diversity of organizations required to support a productive and innovative life science cluster.
+CLSA has members comprised of the diversity of organizations required to support a productive and innovative life science cluster.
 These organizations range from some of the world’s most promising entrepreneurial start-ups to global life science leaders as well as leading research institutions and the industry’s most seasoned investors.

 In addition to diversity in size, our members also represent the full spectrum of life sciences, including: biotechnology, medical device and diagnostic companies that are advancing medicine; digital health innovators blending technology and medicine to transform healthcare; agricultural companies improving food outputs; and bioindustrial organizations energizing the world.

 A magnet for domestic and foreign delegations, California attracts national and international leaders seeking to replicate the cluster’s unique ecosystem.
 As such, CLSA acts as a global gateway for its members and serves as the bridge that connects national and international partnering and capital opportunities to California.